aspiringsecurity/EMTTR/README.md

 Website: https://sites.google.com/view/emttrservice/

-Enabling the bottom of pyramid through empowering pharma companies and the medicaleco-system to do medicine trial testing and clinical trials via blockchain enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud.
+Enabling the bottom of pyramid through empowering pharma companies and the medicaleco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud.
 EMTTRs as a service aims at providing

 ■Secure data storage, transparent data movement and data authenticity.